3 observations after Sixers build big lead, lose steam in summer league defeat

 While the Sixers built a 21-point advantage in the third quarter, they ran out of gas.
 On the second game of a summer league back-to-back, it wasn’t shocking that the team lost a bit of juice and jumpers began to thud off the front rim.
 Meanwhile, No. 30 overall pick Kobe Brown was dominant all game long for the Clippers, notching 35 points on 13-for-19 shooting, eight rebounds, four steals, three assists and two blocks.

-The Sixers will have a final chance at a summer league victory on Sunday — start time and opponent TBA.
+The Sixers will have a final chance at a summer league victory on Sunday.
+They'll play the Pelicans at 3:30 p.m.
+ET.